-Author Tina Cassidy shares surprising facts about Jackie Kennedy Onassis from her new book “Jackie After O: One Remarkable Year When Jacqueline Kennedy Onassis Defied Expectations and Rediscovered Her Dreams,” out May 1.
+Author Tina Cassidy shared surprising facts about Jackie Kennedy Onassis in her book “Jackie After O: One Remarkable Year When Jacqueline Kennedy Onassis Defied Expectations and Rediscovered Her Dreams.”
 Much of it focuses on the former first lady's midlife transformation in 1975 when she becomes a widow; fights to save Grand Central Terminal and enters the workforce as a book editor.

 It wasn't all charity workAlthough she didn’t need the money, she made just $10,000 per year when Viking Press hired her in September 1975.
 In this 1977 photo released by Viking, Jacqueline Onassis and Bryan Holme are shown in their office.Alfred Eisenstadt/AP